mhe/pynrrd/README.md

 - More documentation is desirable, in particular for the options that can be passed to the write function.
-- pynrrd is currently probably fairly forgiving in what it accepts for as nrrd files and could be made stricter.
+- pynrrd is currently probably fairly forgiving in what it accepts for as NRRD files and could be made stricter.

 [3]: http://teem.sourceforge.net/nrrd/format.html